milos-aleksic/Docs/docs/ZOOaccess/configuration_rules.md

-# Rules evaluation
+# Rules

-The rules can be set on each element Config and be applied generally and/or on Layout view and be applied only on it.
-The *Evalute* checkbox must be marked in order to start evaluating them.

-**Note**: Even if set in Config the rules can be overrided in the Layout.

-[screenshot]

-- **Evaluate** - Allows to choose if the selected rules will be applied to the element.
-- **Apply on Edit View** - Allows to choose if the selected rules should be applied also in the Edit view.
-- **Matching method** - Allows to choose if a match should be accepted when ALL or ANY (one or more) of the assignments are matched.
-- **Action** - Allows to choose the action that should be perfomed if there is a match.

-By default all rules are ignored and the Element access will be no evaluated.
+ZOOaccess has a preset rules for the access evaluation.
+By default the rules are ignored and the access will be no evaluated.
 In order to start the rule evaluation, it's state must be changed.
 Each rule has 3 states:

+- **Selection** - The rule will be considered a match only when the following selections ARE met.
+- **Exclude Selection** - The rule will be considered a match only when the following selections ARE NOT met.
 - **Ignore** - The rule will not be evaluated.
-- **Selection** - The rule will be evaluated and a match will be considered when the evaluation is true.
-- **Exclude Selection** - The rule will be evaluated and a match will be considered when the evaluation is false.

-The combination of rules states and evaluation action allows for very flexible elements access behaviour.
-For individual rule information check it's appropiate section in the left menu.

-# Rules

 ## User Access rule